aimms/how-to/Articles/397/397-traveling-salesman.rst

 API Request
 ~~~~~~~~~~~~

-You can use the 'forward geocoding' functionality from the positionstack API to retrieve geo location data.
+You can use the 'forward geocoding' functionality from the PositionStack API to retrieve geo location data.
 Their `documentation <https://positionstack.com/documentation>`_ describes which parameters are required (and optional),
 allowing you to build the request using the :aimms:procedure:`dex::client::NewRequest` method of DEX.
 You will send the API key for authentication and as the query you will request the geo location based on a city name.